7 Important UX Design Trends (2024-2027)

 “Flutter” searches took off in 2018 and are up 438% over the last 5 years.

-Usability testing increasingly shows that less is more.
-That the best UX comes from getting the basics right.
+But UI designers are increasingly understanding that the best UX comes from getting the basics right.

-Which is why designers are striving to only implement essential features.
+This is why designers are increasingly striving to only implement essential features.

-Developers are able to keep it simple through the likes of Flutter.
-Flutter is Google’s portable UI toolkit that allows developers to create beautiful apps from a single codebase.
+Flutter is Google’s portable UI toolkit that allows developers to create beautiful mobile apps from a single codebase.

 Flutter is making its name by offering complete control over every pixel on the screen.

 Few things illustrate the trend towards leaner user experience as much as the increase in single-page applications (SPAs).

-SPAs aren’t a new phenomenon for 2021.
+SPAs aren’t a new phenomenon.
 But developers are starting to turn to this option more frequently.

 And we should expect to see them more and more in the coming years.